Why do the Yi people celebrate the New Year in the tenth month of the lunar calendar? Why is the Yi New Year in the tenth month of the lunar calendar?

 Recommend

-What is the fate of a boy born on the 15th day of the 10th lunar month in 2022?
+What are the do's and don'ts on the 11th day of the seventh lunar month in 2017?